 Understanding State-by-State Requirements

 While Medicaid is available in every state, each state has its own guidelines that must be followed.
 States jointly fund and run their programs, which means Medicaid eligibility will vary depending upon where a patient lives.
 However, requirements are broadly based on income, disability, pregnancy, age, household size and household role.
 While eligibility requirements change on a consistent basis (most recently with November 2018 elections), we have compiled a list of requirements for each state.
 These guidelines cover incomes, ages, disability status and more.
-All of these guidelines can be found in our free State by State Medicaid Guide.
+Find all of these guidelines in our free State by State Medicaid Guide.

 Generally, if a patient makes less than 100% to 200% of the federal poverty line (FPL) and is pregnant, elderly, disabled, parent/caretaker, or a child, there is likely a Medicaid option for them.

 There are many services that can help a hospital or health care provider navigate the complicated system of patient eligibility.
 These health care eligibility advocates are trained and able to help consumers, small businesses, and their employees as they look for health coverage options through the Marketplace, including completing eligibility and enrollment forms.

 When choosing an eligibility advocate, there are several criteria that should be considered:

 - Capture rates- How effective is the advocate?
 Ask about their capture rate.
 This percentage refers to the quantity of patients who receive coverage when working with a advocate.
 The DECO standard is 94%.